A Survey of Passive Sensing for Workplace Wellbeing and Productivity: Applications of Passive Sensing in the Workplace

 In another study of 50 hospital workers which also uses PANAS, Nadarajan \textit{et al.}~\cite{nadarajan2019speaker} find that speech activity can explain some variance in predicting positive affect measure.
 Employees wear a specifically designed audio badge during their work-shift hours.
 The authors extract several features from the audio to identify foreground speech.
 They then use a linear mixed effects model to estimate positive and negative affect from foreground activation (i.e., the percentage of recording time that foreground speech is present).
 Similarly, in another study, Robles-Granda \textit{et al.}~\cite{robles2020jointly} utilize multiple sensing modalities to assess anxiety, sleep and affect of 757 information workers.
 Sensing modalities include wearable, phone application, Bluetooth beacons and social media.
-Models trained on the fusion of all the features from different sensing modalities leads to up to 13.9\% improvement in the symmetric mean absolute percentage error (SMAPE) when predicting affect, anxiety and sleep quality scores.
+Models trained on the fusion of all the features from different sensing modalities lead to up to 13.9\% improvement in the symmetric mean absolute percentage error (SMAPE) when predicting affect, anxiety and sleep quality scores.
+Booth \textit{et al.} employ multiple sensing modalities to study stress, anxiety and affect of hospital workers~\cite{booth2019toward}.
+Using Bluetooth tags for location tracking, Fitbit data, and smart shirt sensors, authors achieve 58\% accuracy in classifying participants' mental wellness between high and low stress/affect states.
+Similarly, Nepal \textit{et al.}~\cite{nepal2024burnout} study burnout in cybersecurity incident responders using both passive sensing and self-reports.
+Analyzing digital activities of 35 security workers, they find that burned-out employees exhibit distinct behavioral patterns - sending more emails after hours, having more weekend work, and showing poorer work-life boundaries.